Yes, Your Association Is a Nonprofit. But It Still Needs to Make Money

 Many association boards are guided by a common but flawed belief: that being a nonprofit means financial performance doesn’t matter.

 Most professional associations are 501(c)(6) organizations.
-Unlike charitable 501(c)(3)s, they don’t receive donations.
+Unlike charitable 501(c)(3)s, they don’t receive tax-deductible donations.
 That means the only way to survive and thrive is by operating like a well-run business.
 Your association has customers (members), products (benefits and events), and a market (your industry).
-That’s why efficient, growth-focused management is essential.
+That’s why efficient, growth-focused management is essential, not optional.

 Yes, your association exists to serve a mission.
 But if the money isn’t there, the mission doesn’t get served.
 It’s that simple.
 And yet, some boards still view “making money” as unaligned with their nonprofit status.
 In reality, it’s the only way to deliver sustainable member value.